Tokyo is a key component of the country's 'Cool Japan' campaign

 By Andrew Stevens*

-19 July 2011: The name alone of Japan’s metropolis underlines its historic and political significance: Tokyo, or ‘eastern capital’.
+16 January 2014: The name alone of Japan’s metropolis underlines its historic and political significance: Tokyo, or ‘eastern capital’.
 Having relocated the seat of government from the ‘western capital’ Kyoto to the ancient port of Edo in the 19th century at the behest of a modernized, open and newly unified nation, it was the capital’s post-war reconstruction which was to usher in the hyper-modernity which we all associate with Tokyo.
 Within Japan however, such modernity is often seen as a byword for inauthenticity or assimilation of the west.
 The Tokyo city brand is one of the world’s most embedded yet least studied.

 History

-It may be that few songwriters have sought to tackle Tokyo in the way that Tin Pan Alley once did with New York, but the post-war cityscape of bustle and neon has scripted hundreds of films and music videos.
-Tokyo is certainly not short of admirers, among them style critic Tyler Brûlé who has penned numerous journalistic love-letters to the city and even acted as PR consultant for its 2016 Olympic bid.
+It may be that few songwriters have sought to tackle Tokyo in the way that Tin Pan Alley once did with New York, but the post-war cityscape of bustle and neon has singlehandedly scripted hundreds of films and music videos.
+Tokyo is certainly not short of admirers, among them style critic Tyler Brûlé who has penned numerous journalistic love-letters to the city and even acted as PR consultant for its previous 2016 Olympic bid.
 The novelist Paul Auster is once said to have remarked on visiting the city that it manages to combine the density of Manhattan and the sprawl of Los Angeles yet still thrive.
-Japanologist Donald Richie has dubbed it “the livable megalopolis”.
+Japanologist Donald Richie has dubbed it “the liveable megalopolis”.

 Cool Japan